karappo/drone-deploy/README.md

 ##### clone.depth

-Setting it `1` is recommended, because of making cloning faster.
+Setting this to `1` is recommended, because of making cloning faster.

 ##### build.image

-Setting `karappo/dronedeploy` is recommended, because it's been installed necessary tools already, so this makes builds fater.
+Setting this to `karappo/dronedeploy` is recommended, because it's been installed necessary tools already, so this makes builds fater.
 Ref: [karappo/dronedeploy](https://hub.docker.com/r/karappo/dronedeploy/~/dockerfile/)

 ##### build.environment \[required\]